 Due to the Covid-19 pandemic, tenancy visits are not taking place until further notice.
-Please visit our Coronavirus page for the latest guidance and support.

 What are tenancy visits?

 We work to make sure the housing service we offer meets the needs of tenants.
 We continuously look for ways we can improve and ensure we are working in the best interest of tenants by carrying out tenancy visits, where an officer will visit your home and discuss your household and tenancy.

 Estate visits help us to understand your needs and the needs of other tenants.
 We can then use this information to develop new services and improve existing ones to meet these needs, and improve our methods of communication to better suit you.

 We have over 5,000 properties so it is going to take some time to get round to everyone.